Induction motor: Principle

-3 phase motor
+3-phase motor

 In both induction and synchronous motors, the AC power supplied to the motor's stator creates a magnetic field that rotates in synchronism with the AC oscillations.
 Whereas a synchronous motor's rotor turns at the same rate as the stator field, an induction motor's rotor rotates at a somewhat slower speed than the stator field.
-The induction motor stator's magnetic field is therefore changing or rotating relative to the rotor.
+The induction motor's stator magnetic field is therefore changing or rotating relative to the rotor.
 This induces an opposing current in the rotor, in effect the motor's secondary winding.
 The rotating magnetic flux induces currents in the rotor windings, in a manner similar to currents induced in a transformer's secondary winding(s).

 The induced currents in the rotor windings in turn create magnetic fields in the rotor that react against the stator field.
 The direction of the rotor magnetic field opposes the change in current through the rotor windings, following Lenz's Law.
 The cause of induced current in the rotor windings is the rotating stator magnetic field, so to oppose the change in rotor-winding currents the rotor turns in the direction of the stator magnetic field.
 The rotor accelerates until the magnitude of induced rotor current and torque balances the load on the rotor.
 Since rotation at synchronous speed does not induce rotor current, an induction motor always operates slightly slower than synchronous speed.
 The difference, or "slip," between actual and synchronous speed varies from about 0.5% to 5.0% for standard Design B torque curve induction motors.
 The induction motor's essential character is that torque is created solely by induction instead of the rotor being separately excited as in synchronous or DC machines or being self-magnetized as in permanent magnet motors.